twilight-goose/Mapping-Stations/examples/example index.md

-ex8.py: compare station matching between OHN and hydrorivers datasets, calculate the error between the two, and save it to "table.csv" ex9.py: loading lists of stations from .csv files and saving the station data to .csv files ex10.py: example of loading large lists of stations from .csv files and matching them. ex11.py: Load and match stations in "MondayFileGallery/Q_C_pairs.csv", then compare the matches.
+ex8.py: compare station matching between OHN and hydrorivers datasets, calculate the error between the two, and save it to "table.csv" ex9.py: loading lists of stations from .csv files and saving the station data to .csv files ex10.py: example of loading large lists of stations from .csv files and matching them. ex11.py: Load and match hydat stations in "MondayFileGallery/Q_C_pairs.csv", then compare the matches made. ex12.py: Load and match pwqmn stations in "MondayFileGallery/Q_C_pairs.csv", then compare the matches made.